lachlanmcdonald/mg-shader-wiki/Grid-Brush.md

 > Generates a grid pattern with variable thickness and spacing.
+This shader is used as a [brush](Brush-Shaders).

 ## Parameters